 Most locations on the route are 10-15 minutes apart and accessible routes have been chosen with buggies in mind.
 Follow the map in any order and at any pace you like (just check opening hours at each of the locations first, if you would like to go inside).
 Collect all 6 stamps for a full set to reunite Elephant with Mr Giraffe and earn your Heritage Explorer Certificate.

 Blaise Castle, Bristol

-Blaise Castle Estate is home to 650 acres of glorious parkland.
+Blaise Castle Estate is home to 650 acres of glorious parkland, a folly castle and museum.
 Park at Blaise Castle Estate main car park for free and follow the hard-surfaced path past the cafe and kids’ playground (one of the largest in Bristol) towards the mansion house.
-Inside the house is a small museum containing dressing up clothes and displays of toys from days of old, but for a long buggy-friendly walk, you’ll want to carry on round past the house and downhill into the bottom of the gorge.
+Inside the house is a small museum containing dressing up clothes and displays of toys from days of old, but for a long pram friendly walks, you’ll want to carry on round past the house and downhill into the bottom of the gorge.